 Perhaps your print project is a brochure; the approach is still the same.
 The process will go something like this:

 - Several pages of layout sketches

-The above examples should give you a good idea how we begin our projects.
-As you can see there is quite a bit of work required before we progress to the computer-aided phases.
-This is a prime reason why Glad2Design requires signed contracts, and deposits before any work begins.
+The above examples should give you a good idea of how we begin our projects.
+As you can see, there is quite a bit of work required before we progress to the computer-aided phases.
+This is a prime reason why Glad2Design requires signed contracts and deposits before any work starts.

-At this phase of production, our design team is most likely working on computer aided graphic designs.
-If your project is a custom illustration of fine art piece, we of course will be painting or illustrating using different mediums other than computer-aided final designs.
-Web and print graphics will normally be at computer graphics stage of production.
+At this phase of production, our design team is most likely working on computer-aided graphic designs.
+If your project is a custom illustration of a fine art piece, we, of course, will be painting or illustrating using different mediums other than computer-aided final designs.
+Web and print graphics will normally be at the computer graphics stage of production.

 Glad2Design will present these “proofs” to the client for feedback.
 It is crucial to have client feedback in order to move forward.
 The terms of your agreement will outline how may samples (proofs) and round of revisions you will receive.

-Glad2Design suggest submitting changes in list format.
-This way everyone is clear what changes need to be made, and they can be done in a timelier manor.
+Glad2Design suggests submitting changes in a list format.
+This way, everyone is clear what changes need to be made, and they can be done in a timelier manner.
 There is an area for this on the proof sheet.
 Our design team will make said changes and present them again for the client to sign off and agree to.
 Once the client approves everything, we can move onto the next phase of production.